predtech1988/Courses/guru99.com/Co2_Emission/Readme.md

     It's time to visualize the data.
 Plot the emissions data from a user-selected country.
     You should use Python plotting library matplotlib for drawing the plots.

+Day 4.

+    It's time to compare data.
+In today's task, you will plot a comparison graph based on user input.